-Performance measure 2017/18 Actual 2018/19 Actual 2019/20 Actual 2019/20 Target % Variance Variance Comments Efficiency and sustainability Percentage of real water loss from networked reticulation system and description of methodology used 17% 20% 19% <17% -12% \otimes The ability of WWL to report this measure is impacted by low meter coverage.
-In the absence of meters across the Wellington region, WWL will continue to apply the current "Benchloss" methodology to calculate water loss.
-The regional result (19 percent) is reported for each Council, rather than council-specific results.
-These have a confidence interval of between 7% and 32%.
-The end of year result is reported as a mean regional water loss percentage with a 95 percent confidence interval of between 7 percent and 32 percent.
-The result will be produced using an updated statistical methodology that aligns with the "Benchloss approach" described in the Water New Zealand Water Loss Guidelines and meets the requirements of the Non-Financial Performance Measure Rules 2013 specified by the DIA Reporting.
-Wellington city is not uniformly covered by water meters so there is significant variance in the usage information and confidence intervals for Council specific results.
+Performance measure 2017/18 Actual 2018/19 Actual 2019/20 Actual 2019/20 Target % Variance Met/Not met Variance Comments Percentage of real water loss from networked reticulation system and description of methodology used 17% 20% 19% <17% -12% Not met This end of year result is reported as a mean regional water loss percentage with a 95% confidence interval of between 7% and 32%.
+It is produced using an updated statistical methodology that aligns with the "Benchloss approach" (described in the Water New Zealand Water Loss Guidelines and meets the requirements of the Non-Financial Performance Measure Rules 2013 specified by the Department of Internal Affairs).
+The city is not uniformly covered by water meters so there is significant variance in the usage information and confidence intervals for Council specific results.
 Therefore, Wellington Water are reporting this result as the more accurate regional percentage until more data is available at a Council level.
-Average drinking water consumption litres per resident per day 361 360.52 364.8 litres 365 litres 0% \bigcirc
+Average drinking water consumption litres per resident per day 361 360.52 364.8 litres 365 litres 0% Met 2.4 Waipara Wastewater Dend otes mandatory n neasure Compliance and sustainability Dry weather wastewater overflows, expressed per 1000 connections 0.17 0.83 4.95 per 1000 connections 0 per 1000 connections -100% Not met Not met due to a number of blockages within the network and at pump stations caused by rags, fat, and root infiltration.
+In previous years the results reported on the number of notified dry weather events at monitored sites.
+This produced a relatively low number of events; e.g. as at 30 June 2020 the total number of events reported for WCC was 0.37/1000 sewerage connections.
+Applying the more robust methodology, measuring any event where wastewater enters the environment, the number of events reported for WCC is 4.95 per 1000 connections.
+Compliance with the resource consents for discharge from the sewerage system, measured by the number of: 0 0 0 0 0% Met